keldu/forstio/README.md

 ## External events

 Since a lot of external events may occur which originate from the OS in some way, we require an additional class called ```EventPort```.
-You can create your async context by calling ```setupAsyncIo()```.
+You can create your async context by calling ```setupAsyncIo()``` which creates this OS dependent ```EventPort``` for you.
-This creates an ```EventLoop``` as well, so only the ```WaitScope``` has to be created afterwards to activate these classes.
+Only the ```WaitScope``` has to be created afterwards to these classes active on the current thread.
 Most of the times you want to create the ```AsyncIoContext``` on the main thread while in the future other threads can or should have a custom implementation of ```EventPort``` to allow for external events arriving for these threads as well.
-External means outside of that thread.
+In the context of threads external means outside of the mentioned thread.

-Cross-Thread communication currently is done differently though due to missing features.
-Either by implementing your own thread-safe data transfer or using the network features to communicate across threads.
+Cross-Thread communication currently is implemented differently due to missing features.
+It is done either by implementing your own thread-safe data transfer or using the network features to communicate across threads.

 # Schema Structure